 There are simple things that can be done to ensure your customer has a good experience when shopping or doing business with you.
 These items don’t take money or extra staff members.
-They take a few minutes of your time and perhaps a little bit of effort and you need to address these items before you start a marketing campaign that will drive more customers to your business.
-You want those customers to have a good experience and come back often.
+They take a few minutes of your time and perhaps a little bit of effort.
+You need to address these items before you start a marketing campaign that will drive more customers to your business.
+Customers that have a good experience come back, often.

-You can smile when someone walks in the door and greet them with a “Hello, nice to see you today” or “Hi, nice to see you, I’ll be with you in just a moment”.
+You can smile when someone walks in the door and greet them.
+Try “Hello, nice to see you today” or “Hi, nice to see you, I’ll be with you in just a moment”.
 An acknowledgement is usually enough.

 If someone calls, you can answer the phone with a pleasant voice.
-People will usually respond well to a good attitude even when you have to deny their request or give them the bad news that the item they are searching for is out of stock.
+People will usually respond well to a good attitude even when you have to deny their request.
+Or maybe give them the bad news that the item they are searching for is out of stock.
 Being kind can go a long way to seeing that customer again.

 Inventory shortages, lack of staff, supply chain disruptions, new laws… none of these things are a reason to be rude.
 We walked into a golf shop in Gulfport, MS and were greeted with “You are REQUIRED to wear a mask here”.
 No one said hello, the mask mandates had been lifted in that state and we were there to play golf.. you know, outside.
 So, we left not because we didn’t want to wear a mask but because we don’t like people being rude to us.
 She could have said “Hey we are glad you chose to visit us today but we are still requiring masks.
 If you could grab a mask or step outside and call that number on the door, we can help you”.
 That’s not what happened.
 So, we left.